 The Rockwell Kent Collection is the most complete and balanced collection of Kent’s work in the United States.
 The acceptance of Shirley (Sally) Johnstone (Kent) Gorton’s, third wife of Rockwell Kent, initial gift to the college in 1974 began a process which culminated in the official dedication of the Plattsburgh State Art Museum in 1989.
-An additional gift from from the Estate of Sally Kent in 2000 and gifts from other generous donors have become the cornerstone of the growing art collection of Plattsburgh State Art Museum.
-The Collection was originally envisioned by the artist himself and the then President of the College, Dr. George Angell.
-Other donors to the collection include; Dan Burne Jones, George Spector, Seward W. Pulitzer, Dr. James Chingos and Tom Della Donna.
+An additional gift from the estate of Sally Kent in 2000 and gifts from other generous donors have become the cornerstone of the growing art collection of Plattsburgh State Art Museum.
+The collection was originally envisioned by the artist himself and the then president of the college, Dr. George Angell.
+Other donors to the collection include: Dan Burne Jones, George Spector, Seward W. Pulitzer, Dr. James Chingos and Tom Della Donna.

 The Kent Gallery and the Feinberg Library afford an unusual resource to scholars of twentieth century American art.
 The Rockwell Kent Collection portrays Kent’s growth as an artist, as well as his varied interests of a humane and political nature.

 Located on the 2nd floor in the Feinberg Library building, SUNY Plattsburgh’s Rockwell Kent Gallery showcases Kent’s paintings, prints, illustrations and other artwork.
 The gallery has the most complete and balanced collection of Kent’s work found in America.
 It is part of the Plattsburgh State Art Museum which has changing exhibitions throughout the year.
 Recently, we Celebrated the Spirit of Rockwell Kent.

 Creative Catalyst: Exploring Rockwell Kent’s Alaskan Adventure